 A: I have been writing and blogging since early 2000.
 Originally I set out to create a platform where anyone could express their viewpoint on items affecting their community.
 After many iterations and invitations for writers it became apparent to me that I was the only one writing articles.
-Therefore on June 28, 2011 I decided to make The El Paso News Organization site my personal blog.
+Therefore on June 28, 2011 I decided to make The El Paso News site a publication focused on border politics.
 Although I tend to focus on the ongoing political shenanigans in El Paso, Texas I write on many topics including geo-political issues, military history/strategy, US/Mexico topics, and technology among other topics that occasionally interest me.

 Q: Do you accept submissions?

 A: I am no longer accepting article submissions.
 I encourage you to keep checking my site as I may create another blogging site for other bloggers or I may change my mind in the future.
 But, you are more then welcome to comment on any of the posts.

 Q: Why do I need to create an account?

 A: An account allows you to comment on blog posts.
 As of August 21, 2013 you no longer have to register to comment on posts.

 Q: Why should I sign up for your newsletter?

 A: As a subscriber to my newsletter you get periodic advance notice of issues I am currently researching and a list of open records I have submitted.
 Sign up to El Paso Digest by following this link for the latest news and information from my publications.

 A: My goal is to publish what you write, and I’ll make every attempt to do so.
 Unfortunately, there are some rules.

 When you register and post your first comment and/or make a submission, I may review it.
 Assuming you’re not trying to start World War III, I will probably approve you as a commenter/contributor.